Proportional Fairness in Obnoxious Facility Location: Introduction

-The papers most relevant to our research are those that treat the facility as obnoxious: agents prefer the facility to be as far as possible.
+The papers most relevant to our research are those that treat the facility as obnoxious: agents prefer the facility to be as far from them as possible.
 Similar to the classical facility location problem, early operations research on the OFLP apply an optimization approach to compute solutions; a review of these approaches is given by \citet{ChDr22}.
-There have been several recent papers on the obnoxious facility location problem that assume agents' location are private information, and thus aim to design strategyproof facility location mechanisms.
-Some of the earliest research applying a mechanism design approach was initiated by \citet{CYZ11a,CYZ13}, in which they define an agent's utility as its distance from the facility, and design strategyproof mechanisms which approximate the optimal utilitarian welfare on the path and network metrics, respectively.
+There are several papers on the obnoxious facility location problem that apply a mechanism design approach, assuming agents' location are private information.
+This was initiated by \citet{CYZ11a,CYZ13}, who define an agent's utility as its distance from the facility, and design strategyproof mechanisms which approximate the optimal utilitarian welfare on the path and network metrics.
 Other recent examples of related papers include~\citep{CHYZ19,FLS+20,IbNa21a,XLLD21}.
 These papers do not pose or study the fairness concepts that we explore in this paper.

 Notions of fairness in various collective decision problems have been widely explored over the last few decades \citep{Moul03,Nash50,Shap53}.
 Fairness objectives specifically relevant to the facility location problem include maximum cost/egalitarian welfare (see, e.g. \citep{PrTe13,WWLC21}) and maximum total/average group cost \citep{ZLC22}.
-Rather than optimize/approximate fairness objectives, we focus on solutions enforcing proportional fairness axioms, in which groups of agents with similar or identical preferences (represented in our setting as their location) have a minimum utility guarantee relative to the group size.
+Rather than optimize/approximate fairness objectives, we focus on solutions enforcing proportional fairness axioms, in which groups of agents with similar or identical preferences/locations) have a minimum utility guarantee relative to the group size.
 The axioms of proportional fairness that we present stem from several related areas of social choice.
 Individual Fair Share (IFS) is closely related to the axiom of proportionality proposed by \citet{Stei48a}, and appears in participatory budgeting along with Unanimous Fair Share (UFS) \citep{BMS05,ABM19}.
-Most recently, all of our proportional fairness axioms have been studied in the classical facility location problem by \citet{ALLW21}.
+Asll of our proportional fairness axioms have been studied in the classical facility location problem by \citet{ALLW21}.